Movement 1: From Spark to Stakes

 - 🎯 Audience Awareness

-These postures frame the journey of Movement 1 from "Spark to Stakes" and are the rhetorical (and pedagogical) ingredients for this early fusion of thinking and making.
-Every RTS session begins here, and a purposefully developed Movement 1 sets the thread that carries through any subsequent movements that could be developed.
+These postures frame the journey from "Spark to Stakes": the rhetorical and pedagogical ingredients for an early fusion of thinking and making.
+Every RTS session begins here, and a purposefully developed Movement 1 sets the thread that carries through any subsequent movements.

 From a Development Perspective, Movement 1: